yxyxchen/yxyxchen.github.io/index.md

 I am a Ph.D. researcher studying human behavior using interdisciplinary methods.

-Back in college, I majored in Psychology and Economics and serendipitously found my interest in Programming and Statistics.
+Back in college, I majored in Psychology and Economics and serendipitously found my interest in programming and Statistics.

 Now, I build human-like reinforcement learning models and develop automated tools for data analysis and online experimentation.